TartanLlama/wg21/deducing-this.md

 ## ABI implications for `std::function` and related

+The representation of references is not defined.
+This leads to the following
-If references and pointers do not have the same representation for member functions, this effectively says "for the purposes of the `this`-designated first parameter, they do."
+constraint: if references and pointers do not have the same representation for member functions, this effectively says "for the purposes of the `this`-designated first parameter, they do."

 This matters because code written in the "`this` is a pointer" syntax with the `this->` notation needs to be assembly-identical to code written with the `self.` notation; the two are just different ways to implement a function with the same signature.

+Note that since `this` is a pointer, one cannot overoad `operator->` for it, and therefore `this->` and `self.` are always equivalent expressions (at least until we get `operator.`)

-## Interplays with capturing `[this]` and `[*this]`
+## Interplays with capturing `[this]` and `[*this]` in lambdas

 `this` just designates the parameter that is bound to the reference to the function object.
 It does not, in any way, change the meaning of `this`.

-If other language features play with what `this` means, they are completely orthogonal and do not have interplays with this proposal.
-However, it should be obvious that develpers have a great potential for introducing hard-to-read code if they are at all changing the meaning of `this`, especially in conjunction with this proposal.
+If other language features play with what `this` inside a function body means, they are completely orthogonal, and do not have interplays with this proposal, since this paper proposes no change to that behavior.
+However, it should be obvious that develpers already have a great potential for introducing hard-to-read code if they are at all changing the meaning of `this`, especially in conjunction with this proposal.

 ## Is `auto&& this self` allowed in member functions as well as lambdas?